The Sourdough Ear. It's like the holy grail of beautiful looking sourdough.

-It needs to be just deep enough, so around 1 inch - not too deep or you will cause other problems.
+It needs to be just deep enough, so around ½ inch - not too deep or you will cause other problems.

 Make Sure Your Dough Still Has Spring

-Oven spring is important to creating the perfect sourdough ear because it’s the oven spring that pushes upwards and forces the flap of dough that you've scored to be pushed back.
+Oven spring is important to creating the perfect sourdough ear.
+It's the oven spring that pushes upwards and forces the flap of dough that you've scored to be pushed back.

-Basically, it’s super, super important not to overproof your dough – you want to bake it at just the right time to make sure it really can puff up in the oven.
+It's super, super important not to over ferment your dough.
+You want to bake it at just the right time to make sure it really can puff up in the oven.

 Make a small indent in the dough with your finger, if it stays there, the dough has overproofed.

 Steam Your Dough